If you’ve recently been diagnosed with MND, this section provides information on what to do next and guides you to further information you might need.

 As difficult as it may feel at first, having open conversations about the impact of your diagnosis can be helpful.
 It may make it easier for everyone to share concerns, now and in the future.

 Telling others can be more challenging than dealing with your own responses, so you may want some support.
 It can help to speak with a counsellor.
-For guidance about how to approach conversations about MND with children, please see Information For Children, below.
+For guidance about how to approach conversations about MND with children, click here.

 Some people may feel isolated by the diagnosis, because MND, though not rare, is not generally well understood.
 If you would like to talk to others who have experience of the condition, this can usually be arranged through your MND New Zealand Support Team Member.